ninasdesk/100-days-of-code/log.md

 **Today's Progress**: JavaScript review day with the 'JavaScript Basics' course on Treehouse.

 **Thoughts:** Today I spent my hour reviewing everything I've learned so far with Treehouse on JavaScript.

+### Day 22: 10 September 2018

+**Today's Progress**: Edited Sass files in a WordPress project.

+**Thoughts:** Today I edited some Sass files in a custom WordPress theme project.
+I also peaked at the PHP and read through several files to try and understand it.